 Claims can be won or lost on the grounds of having seen a doctor for an injury.
 If you delay seeking medical attention, then any injury could get worse.
 However if you had taken medical advice and sought a doctor and been given medical treatment, the injury might have been less severe.
-A judge will take this into consideration and your claim for personal injury compensation might not be as strong as it might have been.
+A judge will take this into consideration and your claim for personal injury compensation might not be as strong as it could have been.

 Doctor for an injury

 If you have an accident at work, then you should have that accident recorded in the accident book along with the names and contact numbers of any witnesses.
 You should also seek immediate medical attention.
 If you were hit by a falling object for example, you might be suffering from concussion and not realise for some time.
 You may have been knocked unconscious and could suffer a bleeding onto the surface of the brain (subarachnoid haemorrhage) or a subdural haemorrhage, bleeding between the skull and the brain.
 In most cases this is not as serious as it sounds, but you would need to receive medical treatment.
 There is also the condition known as post-concussion syndrome (PCS), which is a condition (not yet fully understood) where symptoms of concussion can last for weeks or months following the initial blow to the head.